-The academic calendar has been restructured to create a pair of seven-week terms (Fall 1 and Fall 2) that will enable the College to open on Aug.
-10 and end by Thanksgiving.
-Students will be able to remain at home for a good part of the winter flu and virus season, complete a fully online January term, if desired, and return for another pair of seven-week terms beginning Feb.
+The academic calendar has been restructured to create fours seven-week terms: Fall 1 and Fall 2, Spring 1 and Spring 2).
+This allows students to be able to remain at home for a good part of the winter flu and virus season, complete a fully online January term, if desired, and return for another pair of seven-week terms beginning Feb.
 1. A typical student will take only two courses per term, resulting in a lower number of interactions with others throughout the academic day.
 It will also make it easier to augment courses with online instruction as needed, or even transition to distance learning if that becomes necessary due to new developments with COVID-19.
 View the full academic calendar for 2020-21.

 - How will credits be awarded under the 7-week term system?